FundRing/fundring/README.md

 <fund-ring-widget
   contractAddress="<YOUR_DEPLOYED_FUND_RING_CONTRACT_ADDRESS>"
-  title="A title for the widget" bodyCopy="A brief description to display in the body" />
+  title="A title for the widget" description="A brief description to display in the body" />
 ```